Nonlinear variations in axisymmetric accretion: Nonlinearity in the perturbative analysis

 \section{Nonlinearity in the perturbative analysis}

-Equations~(\ref{con})~and~(\ref{euler}) are easy to integrate in their stationary limits, and the resulting velocity and density fields, derived from these two equations, have only spatial profiles, $v \equiv v_0(r)$ and $\rho \equiv \rho_0(r)$.
-A standard method of perturbative analysis, implemented originally in spherically symmetric accretion~\citep{pso80}, entails applying small time-dependent radial perturbations on the stationary profiles, $v_0(r)$ and $\rho_0(r)$, and then linearising the perturbed quantities.
-This, however, does not offer much insight into the time-dependent evolutionary aspects of the hydrodynamic flow.
-The next logical act, therefore, is to incorporate nonlinearity in the perturbative method.
+Equations~(\ref{con})~and~(\ref{euler}) are integrated in their stationary limits, to obtain the spatial profiles, $v \equiv v_0(r)$ and $\rho \equiv \rho_0(r)$.
+A standard method of perturbative analysis is to apply small (to a linear order) time-dependent radial perturbations on the stationary solutions, $v_0(r)$ and $\rho_0(r)$.
+By this, however, we do not gain much insight into the time-dependent evolutionary aspects of the hydrodynamic flow.
+Our next logical act, therefore, is to incorporate nonlinearity in the perturbative method.
 With the inclusion of nonlinearity in progressively higher orders, the perturbative analysis incrementally approaches the actual time-dependent evolution of the global solutions, after it has started with a given stationary profile at $t=0$ (it makes physical sense to suggest that this initial profile is spatially sub-critical over the entire flow domain).